 The refinery is made up of ten large units, each one with a specialized function in the bitumen refining process.
 All ten units are now constructed, with some completed last year and the final unit completed just these past few weeks.
 As units are completed, the commissioning process begins for that unit.
 Commissioning involves checking, inspecting, and testing all components and making any necessary adjustments.
 Motors are started, temperature and pressure gauges are calibrated, gases such as nitrogen and oxygen are brought in, and final cleaning is completed, among hundreds of other activities.

 Since November 2017, the Sturgeon Refinery has been processing synthetic crude oil into diesel and other valuable products as part of the commissioning and start up process.
 Recently, total diesel production hit 6 million barrels.
 That’s enough diesel to fuel up 4 million fire trucks or 1 million combines for this fall’s agriculture harvest.

-Over 95% of waste was recycled instead of sent to landfills during construction of the Sturgeon Refinery near Redwater.
+Over 95% of waste was recycled instead of sent to landfills during the construction of the Sturgeon Refinery near Redwater.
 Some items such as copper wire, scrap metal, and beverage containers were returned for a refund, and those funds were earmarked for community investment.
-The intent was to be the kind of neighbour the community wants to have in the region by supporting non profits, schools, and programs while reducing our environmental footprint.
+The intent was to be the kind of neighbour the community wants to have in the region by supporting non-profits, schools, and programs while reducing our environmental footprint.
 All that waste was turned into half a million dollars of worth that can be seen in local playgrounds, food banks, 4-H public speaking, town festivals, library technology, seniors mentoring, youth athlete training, and more.